 Care for Your Skin on the Boat

 When you reach the location for your dive, there are a few quick things you should do before hopping into the water.
 Wet your hair with fresh water before putting on your diving mask.
-This will help it from becoming too brittle when exposed to saltwater.
+This will help it from becoming too brittle when exposed to saltwater, we also suggest getting a haircut if possible, even some Barber Scissors Australia would work for a quick trim.
 Check and double-check your gear as well to make sure you’re properly covered and protected.

 Each time you resurface after a dive, take a few minutes to rest in the shade.
 Give your skin a quick rinse to remove saltwater and reapply sunscreen before you head back down.
 Alternatively, the pre-made new mom gifts and wellness boxes are the best for your next adventure.
 Don’t forget to hydrate as well and apply lip balm if needed to rehydrate your lips.